Russian submarine Bars

 Russian submarine Bars ("Leopard") was a warship, the lead submarine of her class, built for the Imperial Russian Navy during the First World War.
 She was active in the Baltic and was lost there in 1917.

 Design

 Bars was ordered under the 1913 Programme for the Baltic Fleet, and was laid down at the Baltic shipyard in St. Petersburg.

 She was powered by diesel/electric propulsion, though a shortage of diesel engines meant the boats were equipped with a variety of machinery, as it became available.
-Armament, too, varied as to availability; Bars was armed with 1х75 mm and 1x 57 mm/50 gun, Conway states about 2 x 63 mm guns.
+Armament, too, varied as to availability; Bars was armed with one 75 mm and one 57 mm gun, Conway states about two 63 mm guns.

 The design originally had external torpedoes as well as internal torpedo tubes; these were carried in drop-collars in recessed niches low in the hull.
 Trials with Bars showed these to be unsuitable and subsequent vessels had the niches and drop-collars moved to the upper deck; Bars was refitted to this pattern in 1916.

 Bars was launched on 2 June 1915 and entered service the following month.